Home > Country

 Take extra care in all Brazilian towns and cities, especially Rio de Janeiro.
 If you’re using GPS navigation, whether by car or on foot, make sure that the suggested route doesn’t take you into a favela.
 Avoid entering unpaved, cobbled or narrow streets which may lead into a favela.
 Tourists have been shot after accidentally entering a favela.
 Check with your representative/hotel/local authorities if unsure.

-Crime: There are high levels of crime, particularly robberies, within Brazil’s cities and the murder rate can be very high; however this can vary greatly within a city and it is recommended that you familiarise yourself with the geography of a city and take local advice to identify the riskier areas.
+Crime: There are high levels of crime, particularly robberies, within Brazil’s cities and the murder rate can be very high; however, this can vary greatly within a city and it is recommended that you familiarise yourself with the geography of a city and take local advice to identify the riskier areas.
 Crime, including violent crime, can occur anywhere and often involves firearms or other weapons.
 Pickpocketing is common.
 You should be vigilant, in particular before and during the festive and carnival periods.
 It is recommended that you do not go on to city beaches after dark.

 If threatened, hand over your valuables without resistance.
 Attackers may be armed and under the influence of drugs.
 Don’t attempt to resist attackers – this increases the risk of injury or worse.